brucou/react-state-driven/README.md

   - the debugging experience is much better (all chrome debugger tools are available, faster than node-debug, and the component is displayed on the screen which allows to visually detect defaults)
-  - test execution remains fast : we were able to run our 27 tests with 300+ assertions under 4 seconds.
+  - test execution remains fast : we were able to run our 27 tests with 300+ assertions under 3 seconds on a machine with average specifications.
   - the `react-testing-library` testing library used works very similarly to `testcafe` a terrific end-to-end testing library, possibly making it easier to promote some unit tests to end-to-end tests